 Will others have a chance to review and comment on the new policies and procedures resource?

-Yes, the workgroup will seek input from campus through an open forum near completion of the project.
-When the date, time, and location for this forum is known, it will be posted on this website and advertised in GradConnections Weekly and Working at UW.
+Yes, the workgroup will seek input from campus through an open forum Tuesday, April 10 from 11:30am-1pm in Memorial Union (TITU).
+Information on this forum was also advertised in GradConnections Weekly and Working at UW.

-What will happen with GAPP after Fall 2017?
+What will happen with GAPP after Spring 2018?

-The GAPP workgroup aims to have a draft policy document completed by the end of Fall 2017.
+The GAPP workgroup aims to have a draft policy document completed by the end of Spring 2018.
 As much policy as possible will be moved to the new format upon approval.
 The final draft GAPP document will be submitted to the workgroup executive sponsors (Laurent Heller, Vice Chancellor for Finance & Administration, Sarah Mangelsdorf, Provost and Vice Chancellor for Academic Affairs, and William Karpus, Dean of the Graduate School) for their review, approval and recommendation to the Chancellor.
 After the final draft GAPP document is submitted for approval, existing GAPP workgroup will turn to the grievance procedure.
-The grievance procedure, as well as other areas which are identified as requiring more substantive language modification will be reviewed in Spring 2018.
+The grievance procedure, as well as other areas which are identified as requiring more substantive language modification will be reviewed in the future.

 How does the loss of domestic partner benefits relate to the GAPP workgroup?